layilin/SP23-33852/_texts/full-text.md

 [^f65n5]: Gilmore identifies the blast as the disease that also has been called the black blight.
 It results from an infestation by the West Indian cane fly (*Saccharosydne saccharivora*).

 [^f65n6]: Period of immaturity.

+[^f65n7]: "It rejoices in watering, and it loves to drink the whole year round."
+Adapted from Pliny the Elder's *Naturalis Historia*, Book XIII, Chapter 7.
+The original line reads, "*Gaudet riguis totoque anno bibere, cum amet sitientia*."

 ---